Microsoft Teams Logo

 A social wall helps Scout24 spread their core values, showcase additional benefits, and encourage current employees to speak about their experience.
 Their employees can also share how much they enjoy working at the company.
 Positive employee content can therefore help attract new talent, and help manage expectations for applicants.

-Are you ready to embrace social media?
+Are you ready to embrace employee advocacy?

 As you can see, happy employees are the best advertisement for your company, so it makes sense to allow, and even encourage, them to post about their experience and submit authentic UGC on social media.